 Seoul => Yongin => Gapyeong (Nami Island) => Sokcho (Mount Seorak) => Taebak => Jeongson => Busan

 From Busan, we continued our journey to Jeju.
-Coming soon: Our driving experience in Jeju.
+Read about our driving experience in Jeju.

 Which side does South Korea drives on?